 Athora Belgium have received from the National Bank of Belgium the agreement to use ancillary own fund for an amount of 120.000 thousand.
 This amount does not change compared to previous year.

 E.1.3.
 Amount and quality of Eligible Own Funds

-Eligible Own Funds to meet Solvency Capital Requirement, In the tables below, Athora Belgium is reporting its Basic and Ancillary own funds:
+Eligible Own Funds to meet Solvency Capital Requirement, In the tables below, Athora Belgium is reporting the split by tiering: